C23-PS001/flask-ocr/README.md

 # Disclaimer
 ___
 This part of program is far from perfect.
-The accuracy and reliability of OCR may vary depending on various factors, including the quality of the input image and more.
+The accuracy and reliability of OCR may vary depending on various factors, including the quality of the input image.